rebook-130/more-places-service/README.md

 # Front-End Capstone

-> For this front-end project, we are building a mock "item detail page" for AirBnb.
+> This front-end capstone is a front-end design of an "item detail page" for a house rental application.
 This item detail page includes four significant modules ("widgets") on the page (see related projects below).

 ## Related Projects